SiriDB/siridb-docs/content/series/list_series/columns.md

 - start: Time-stamp of the first value in the series
 - end: Time-stamp of the last value in the series
 - length: The number of points in a series
-- type: The series type. ("integer" or "float")
+- type: The series type. ("integer", "float" or "string")

 When no columns are provided the default is used. (name)

+Examples:

+    # list all series starting with "linux" by name
+    list series /linux.*/

+    #list all series starting with "linux" by name, type, length and pool
+    list series name, type, length, pool /^series.*/